Peugeot Logo

 Peugeot Logo 1960

-The designers focused on the lion’s head to further highlight its power, strength, and endurance.
+The designers focused on the lion’s head to highlight its power, strength, and endurance.
 To this end, they drew the animal in profile from the side.
 This angle allows you to portray his emotions more accurately.
-A wide-open mouth, grasping fangs, a frown, a large ear, and a chic mane on a large neck convey equanimity, confidence, brutality, and charisma.
+A wide-open mouth, grasping fangs, a frown, a large ear, and a chic mane on a large neck conveys equanimity, confidence, brutality, and charisma.
 Moreover, the hanging strands are located at an angle for a harmonious combination with a shield circled in a gray stripe.
 At the top is the brand name in a classic design.

 1968 – 1970